IIIF/training/advanced_iiif/modules/omeka/README.md

 ![Embed storiiies](img/storiiies_embed.png)

-Now switch back to your Omeka-s instance and open up the welcome page for editing.
+Now switch back to your Omeka S instance and open up the welcome page for editing.
 Add a HTML block to your page.
 I've moved my HTML block to the top of the page but this is optional.
 To change the order click on the hamburger symbol (three horizontal bars) and drag to re-order.

 Once you have a HTML block click the source button.